1948 was an eventful year.

 These days, patient care has become increasingly distributed between different medical domains and organisations.
 But we still recognise the original mindset, including disconnects between different parts of the system.

-In 1948, and throughout the rest of the last century, such disconnects were inevitable.
+In 1948, and throughout the rest of the last century, these disconnects were inevitable.
 The system relied on letters-in-the-post and filing cabinets.

-But in 2020, technology that connects people and places (GPs, nurses, consultants and medical centres) exists.
-And it could be seamless and secure, at least in principle.
+But in 2021 and beyond, technology that connects people and places (GPs, nurses, consultants and medical centres) exists.
+And it could be seamless and secure – at least in principle.